 We’ve been big fans of using Xoom to transfer money from the United States to Argentina at near the blue rate, but now it looks like competitor Ria Money Transfer may be giving Xoom a run for its money!

 We’ve been hearing rumors that Ria pays a higher exchange rate, and looking at the numbers today it appears to be true.
-While Xoom is paying ARS $11.36, Ria ia paying ARS $11.84.
-However, sending from Xoom has a transaction fee while using Ria and a checking account does not.
-(They do have fees for paying with debit card or credit card.)
+While Xoom is paying ARS $11.79, Ria ia paying ARS $12.54.
+Also, Xoom charges a higher transaction fee than Ria.

 While Ria works the same as Xoom (send money from a US account to be picked up in Argentina or deposited to an Argentine bank account), there are a couple of tricks to using Ria that you need to be aware of: